kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 This folder contains:
 - Sub folders for each individual dbt project, transformation logic can be found inside each subfolder's README.
-- `dbt_docker_repo/`: YAML file for generating and storing of dbt docker image into Artifact Registry
+- `dbt_docker_repo/`: Repo consisting of dbt docker image generation configurations into Artifact Registry
-- `dbt_cloud_functions/` : Scripts for Cloud Functions
+- `dbt_cloud_functions/` : Scripts for Google Cloud Functions and their corresponding requirements

 ## 📂 helm_config
 Stores Helm charts and configuration values for deploying components (like Airflow) on a Kubernetes cluster, such as GKE (Google Kubernetes Engine).